aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 ```
 NOTE: for TG, the connection profile CA name is the member id.

 Edit the config file used by app.js.
+Make sure the peer name in config.json is the same as the
-Make sure the admin username and password is correct.
+peer name in the connection profile.
+Also check that the admin username and password are correct.

 ```
 cd ~/non-profit-blockchain/ngo-rest-api